ligato/docs/docs/user-guide/concepts.md

 }
 ```

 The code above is generated from `create_loopback` within `interface.api.json`.
-The structure represents the binary API request call. usually this contains a set of fields, which can be set to the required values such as the MAC address of a loopback interface.
+The structure represents the binary API request call.
+Usually this contains a set of fields, which can be set to the required values such as the MAC address of a loopback interface.

 Every VPP API request call requires a response: